thunknyc/emacs-treadmill/README.md

 > Destroy the current Treadmill interaction buffer, which by the way needs to be the current buffer.

+Once you're in the `*treadmill-interaction*` buffer, you can type an expression and type return, or you can quit with `C-c q` or you can trigger a primitive completion facility with `M-TAB`.

 ## Notes

 It's early days.
 There's no minor mode for evaluating Gerbil code from